Hed10z/Hed10z/README.md

 ### Hello, My names Hedi

-- 🚀 I Working in the heavy parts of the programming
+- 🚀 I am Working in the heavy parts of the programming

 ---